bsdimp/freebsd-git-docs/vendor.md

 ## First step: Creating	a vendor branch

-When we	impored the CVS vendor	branches into Subversion, the project required a 'flattening' step before you	could update the vendor branch.
+When we	imported the CVS vendor	branches into Subversion, the project required a 'flattening' step before you	could update the vendor branch.
 The same is true for for the Subversion to Git conversion.
 The automation could only do so much, and some manual adjustment is needed